guitorioadar/DesignPatternsDemo/README.md

 # DesignPatternsDemo
-This a sample project for MVC, MVP, MVVM
+This a sample project for MVVM

-Change branches to see others